Here’s a chart showing the top uses of LendingClub loans:

 - At least 18 years old with a valid bank account and a valid Social Security number

-- A debt-to-income ratio (excluding mortgage) below 25%.
-This means that the total of you monthly debt payments (e.g., credit card, school loan, car payments) divided by your monthly income must be less than 25%.
+- A debt-to-income ratio (excluding mortgage) of 40% or lower.
+This means that the total of you monthly debt payments (e.g., credit card, school loan, car payments) divided by your monthly income must be no more than 40%.

 - At least 3 years of credit history, showing no current delinquencies, recent bankruptcies (7 years), open tax liens, charge-offs or non-medical collections account in the past 12 months

-- No more than 10 inquiries on your credit report in the last 6 months
+- 6 or fewer credit inquiries on your credit report in the last 6 months

-Prosper’s requirements are not quite as stringent.
 To qualify with Prosper you must have a FICO score of 640.
-If you don’t know your credit score, you can click here to how to get your credit score for free.
+If you don’t know your credit score, you can click here to get your credit score.
 Prosper also doesn’t have the same debt-to-income ratio requirements that you’ll find with LendingClub.

 As you consider your best options for consolidating debt, here is a table summarizing LendingClub and Prosper: